PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi.md

 ### Switches
 #### RC Inverter
 This switch will decide the signal polarity of RX line.
-UART_RX = SW xor RC_INPUT
+`UART_RX = SW xor RC_INPUT`

-* On: suitable with SBUS
+* On: suitable with SBUS (signal inverted)
 * Off: preserved
 #### Vref
 ADC 3 & 4 will have VCC driven by:
 * Vref output from REF5050 if on
-* 5V pin from RPi if off
+* 5V pin directly from RPi if off
 #### Boot Mode
-This switch is directly connected to Pin22(BCM25).
-System rc script will check its value and decide whether PX4 should be started or not.
+This switch is connected to Pin22(BCM25).
+System rc script will check its value and decide whether PX4 should start alongside with system booting or not.
 * On: start PX4 automatically
 * Off: don' t start PX4
 ## Developer Quick Start
 ### OS Image
-Use the latest official [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_armhf_latest) image.
+The latest official [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_armhf_latest) image is always recommended.
 Assume you already get a working ssh connection to RPi.

 ### Setting up Access (Optional)